mohamedelghetany/ResturantOrderFulfillment/Server/README.md

 **ShelvesManager class**

-This is the main class responsible for managing the shelves which includes placing the orders on the right shelve using the roles specified in the exercise.
+This is the main class responsible for managing the shelves which includes placing the orders on the right shelf using the roles specified in the exercise.
 For more details check [ShelvesManager](./src/main/java/common/ShelvesManager.java)

 **Expired Orders Garbage Collectors**